GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 ### Domain properties and assumptions

-- [D1] The users are allowed to park the car they are using in every public parking area in the boundaries of the city (urban area) and at the company’s recharging stations.
+- [D1] The users are allowed to park the car they are using in every safe area and at the company’s recharging stations.
 - [D2] The GPS service is always available and provides always the right position.
 - [D3] The system cannot prevent theft.
 - [D4] Operators are properly trained by the company to use the system and correctly mark cars under maintenance as unavailable.